SharjeelAbbas014/Awesome-LLM-Debates/README.md

 Single-model evaluation is inherently flawed.
 If a model generates a hallucination, asking that same model to "double-check its work" often results in it just confirming its own bias.

-By forcing models to act as adversarial peers—where multiple models critique, refine, and judge each other's outputs across several rounds—we can programmatically surface a robust consensus without human intervention.
+By forcing models to act as adversarial peers, where multiple models critique, refine, and judge each other's outputs across several rounds, we can programmatically surface a robust consensus without human intervention.

 ## 📂 The Live Debate Archive